weaversa/cryptol-course/labs/SAW/SAW.md

     self.assertIs(RCS_result.is_success(), True)
 ```

-For a contract the specification function should be called
+For a contract, the specification function should be called
 `specification`.
 For tests, it doesn't matter what you name your
 tests.
 Here we named it `test_RCS`.
-These tests will be ran when you
+These tests will be run when you
-try running the Python.
+run the Python program.

 Let's break down the first few lines of this function:

 - The command `connect(reset_server=True)` connects to the server so
-  we can use the SAW Python API
+  we can use the SAW Python API.
 - The line `if __name__ == "__main__":
   view(LogResults(verbose_failure=True))` allows us to view the output
   with verbose error messages.
 If you don't want verbose error
   messages, then just use `if __name__ == "__main__":
-  view(LogResults())`
+  view(LogResults())`.
-- The line `bcname = "/some/path/to/your/file.bc"` declares which
+- The line `bcname = "/some/path/to/your/file.bc"` declares the
-  bitcode file we're analyzing.
-If you have multiple bitcode files,
+  bitcode file to analyze.
+If there are multiple bitcode files,
-  then make a variable for each file.
+  make a variable for each file.
-- The line `mod = llvm_load_module(bcname)` creates the object we will
+- The line `mod = llvm_load_module(bcname)` creates the object to
   pass to verification that represents the bitcode.
 - The line `cryname = "/some/path/to/your/file.cry"` specifies the
-  path to the Cryptol specification.
+  path to a Cryptol specification.
-- The line `cryptol_load_file(cryname)` loads the Cryptol specification.
+- The line `cryptol_load_file(cryname)` loads a Cryptol specification.

-Now that we've set up our environment, let's actually verify our
+Now that the environment is set up, let's actually verify our
 contract!
 This is done at the line

 |`RCS_result =` | `llvm_verify(` | `mod,` | `'RCS',` | `RCS_Contract()`| `)`|